publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2253.md

                 (i) the application of subheading 9802.00.60 or subheading 9802.00.80 of the Harmonized Tariff Schedule of the United States; or

-                (ii) the designation of the article as an eligible article for the purposes of subchapter V of this chapter.
+                (ii) the designation of the article as an eligible article for the purposes of subchapter V.

         (7)

             (A)

-             If an article was the subject of an action under subparagraph (A), (B), (C), or (E) of subsection (a)(3) of this section, no new action may be taken under any of those subparagraphs with respect to such article for—
+             If an article was the subject of an action under subparagraph (A), (B), (C), or (E) of subsection (a)(3), no new action may be taken under any of those subparagraphs with respect to such article for—

                 (i) a period beginning on the date on which the previous action terminates that is equal to the period in which the previous action was in effect, or